 Nikau – on the end of the Art Gallery in Civic Square.
 Sunny courtyard in summer, art gallery ambience inside.
 Beautiful baking and famed for their sage eggs and kedgeree, with most things house-made (pasta, own smoked fish, ice creams etc).
 Monday to Saturday.

 Astoria – Midland Park, Lambton Quay.
 Smoothly efficient and stylish cafe serving a good range of both cabinet and menu food.
 Coffee is roasted on-site, and baristas carefully selected.
 Weekends more peaceful.
 7 days.

 Plum Cafe – Cuba Mall by the bucket fountain.
 Hearty and right in the heart of the Cuba buzz.
-House-smoked salmon, delish pancakes, great bircher muesli, and much more.
+House-smoked salmon, delish pancakes, great pulled pork and much more.
 7 days.

-- Arthurs– upper Cuba Street.
+Arthurs– upper Cuba Street.
 A quaint wee cottage in the old red light district turning out delish fresh plates and using Schoc hot chocolate make-your-own-hot-chocolate stirrers.
-Thursday to Monday daytimes.
+Thursday to Monday.

 Aro Cafe – Aro Street.
-A little wander, but worth the effort.
+A little wander, but close to the CBD and worth the effort.
 Late morning and lunch options.
 Great takeaway scones and muffins, and their own coffee.
 7 days.